-During the year ended December 31, 2022, \$20 million in aggregate principal amount of the 4.25% convertible senior notes due 2026 (the "2026 Convertible Notes") were converted pursuant to their terms, and an additional \$5 million in aggregate principal amount of the 2026 Convertible Notes were induced into conversion.
-We elected to settle these conversions by issuing approximately 6 million shares of common stock to the noteholders together with a cash inducement premium of \$0.2 million.
+During the year ended December 31, 2023, \$9 million aggregate principal amount of the 2026 Convertible Notes were converted pursuant to their terms, and an additional \$21 million aggregate principal amount of the 2026 Convertible Notes were induced into conversion by us.
+We elected to settle these conversions and inducements by issuing 7 million shares of common stock to the noteholders together with a cash inducement premium of \$0.4 million.
 See Note 7-Long-Term Debt to the unaudited condensed consolidated financial statements for more information.